AYPatrL04/MIT-6.824-2021/Note.md

 Similarly, Clients here are required to have the retry mechanism to prevent the possible log **loss**.

-In real system designs, the data will be sharded to multiple Raft instances with their own Leaders, thereby averaging the requests load to other machines.
+In real system designs, the data will be split to multiple Raft instances (shards) with their own Leaders, thereby averaging the requests load to other machines.

 Clients have the access list of all servers.
 When old Leaders down, Clients will randomly resend the request to someone of these servers until success.